colinmorris/rm_stats/README.md

 Start the API server: `python3 -m flask run`

 Start the js development server: `npm run start`

+In development, the development server [proxies](https://facebook.github.io/create-react-app/docs/proxying-api-requests-in-development) requests to the API server, per the `proxy` key in `package.json`.

 ## Running in production